1 – Get Alerts Activity On Your Credit Report

 I’ve used Credit Sesame‘s free credit monitoring service now for years and recommend them.
-Credit Sesame pulls data from your TransUnion report, so now you’ll have instant alerts from both EquiFax and TransUnion.

 # 2 – Keep A Close Eye On Transactions

-It’s important to maintain a close eye on transactions across all your accounts.
+With so many fraudulent charges, it’s important to maintain a close eye on transactions across all your accounts.
 You want to take action right away if any fraudulent transactions do take place.

 # 3 – Regularly Check Your Credit Report